CPetrevski/03-hw-javascript-pw/README.md

 ## Method ##

 Created a Variable List in the parent js file.
 Used lower case and upper case letters, numbers and all the special charcters from a standard keyboard.
+Created empty variable called combine characters, which has an empty array that will be used to store the random characters chosen.
+Created a Variable called finalPassword which will display all the characters that were randomised and at the length the user had chosen into its final form.

+Created a generatePassword function.

+Created a prompt for the user entry which will check for a numerical value and also a value between 8-128.
+Will display an alert box with a warning message if the user has entered an incorrect value.

+Created 4 variables for choosing different options for the password.
+Each will run a if statement if confirmed to run a ForLoop to push the characters chosen into the empty array combineCharacters.
+A confirm method is used for the popup choice.

+Created a ForLoop which checks the userEntry variable.
+Will push combineCharacters into finalPassword.
+Creates a varibale named final which uses the join method to concatenate all of the elements into the array and convert into a string.
+Which is then displayed on the webpage as the random password.